 A National Insurance Number (NI Number) is the UK tax authorities means of recording your income tax payments and National Insurance Contributions (NICs).
 NICs are calculated as a percentage of your gross pay.
 There are fixed earnings thresholds and limits that are used to calculate liability.

 Your NI Number is unique to you and will never change.
-When you arrive please ask Payroll for a form to fast-track the procedure for obtaining a National Insurance Number.

 An overview and further details of the National Insurance scheme is on the Government's website.

 Details of how to obtain an NI number can be found on the University's Payroll website.